ConservationMetrics/gc-deploy/caprover/INSTALL_GC_STACK.md

 ```
 Then open the file and fill in the blanks.

-TODO: make it easier to populate `stack.yaml`, e.g. not needing to put in auth0 domain multiple times.

 Finally you are ready to use this same configuration file to deploy the apps to CapRover,
 running on the same machine.